TChunVanOsdol/iDTech-ROB4-Jetson-2018/rosjet/README.md

 # iD Tech ROB4 - ROSJet

-ROS nodes and arduino libraries for the NVIDIA Robot Teaching Kit with `Jet`.
+ROS structure and Arduino libraries for the course robot.

-## installation
+## Installation

 For installing and configuring your Jetson board for the Jet robot, see the INSTALLATION.md file.
+Hopefully, installation runs smoothly.
+If not, try the repository for 2017 hosted at: github.com/iDTechHub/iD-Tech_ROB4-Jetson

 ## Running rosjet